hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter1.md

 - High-speed connections to markets for order entry; and
 - High message rates (orders, quotes or cancellations).

-The definition of HFT based on holding period of capital throughput.
+The definition of HFT is based on the holding period of capital throughput.
 (High-frequency trading comprises):

 - Systematic.
 - Quant-based models.